keboola/developers-docs/extend/generic-extractor/config/mappings.md

 The table mapping follows the same structure as a normal mapping.
 Each item is another mapping definition identified by the property name in the JSON file.
-Because the `interests` property itself is an array, its value has no name and therefore the key is an empty string `""`.
+Because the `interests` property itself is an array, its value has no name and therefore the key is only a dot `"."`.
 The mapping value is a standard [column mapping](/extend/generic-extractor/configuration/config/mappings/#column-mapping).
 The above configuration produces the same result as the automatic mapping of columns.